whatwillnjdo/kata-tdd-Mockito/README.md

 ## Stage 2
 <b>Goal:</b>
-1) Create a Class PetStoreDAO which can query the database.
+1) Create a class PetStoreDAO which can query the database.
 2) Create a method which should query the database for a breed Name and return a list of dogs.
-3)Create a connection to use HSQL(In memory DB).
+3) Create a connection to use HSQL(In memory DB).
 File provided as part of solution.

      Note:- The Default User Name and Password for HSQL DB
      User Name – sa